 The fibers and feathers of duck down that makes up the filling of this bag are renowned for their compressible properties and efficiency in heat retention while offering a soft and comfortable feel.
 The down filling in this bag utilises an innovative DriDown polymer application that ensures that it doesn’t easily absorb moisture or lose its insulation ability in humid conditions.
 The 15D nylon rip-stop shell additionally protects the interior of the bag from precipitation and moisture.

-The bag’s mummy design also contributes to heat retention by eliminating dead spots while keeping the overall weight of the bag to the minimum There is also an ergonomic hood which also minimizes heat loss while keeping your head comfortable and warm.
-If you’re looking for classic mummy design that is remarkably lightweight and yet affordable, then the Sierra Designs Nitro 800 might just be your best choice.
+The bag’s mummy design also contributes to heat retention by eliminating dead spots while keeping the overall weight of the bag to the minimum There is also an ergonomic hood which also minimises heat loss while keeping your head comfortable and warm.
+If you’re looking for the top sleeping bags for backpacking, this classic mummy design is remarkably lightweight and yet affordable, the Sierra Designs Nitro 800 might just be your best choice.

 What to look for when buying a Sleeping Bag

 While backpacking, one of the most important items to consider is the sleeping bag.
 When choosing the bag, most people look for is comfort and resilience.
 So, what qualities do you look for in the best sleeping bag?
-Here are some of the most important things to look for when choosing a sleeping bag.
+Australia has a diverse climate, from the rugged outback with scorching heat to snow capped mountains.
+Here are some of the most important things to look for when choosing the best sleeping bags for backpacking.

 Sleeping Bag Season Ratings